SatoryKono/ChEMBL_dataAcquisition/docs/USAGE.md

 The input file must contain a column with ChEMBL target identifiers.
 Duplicate and empty values are ignored.
 The resulting CSV contains one row per unique identifier with nested fields serialised deterministically via ``--list-format``.
+The CLI persists the :func:`library.cli_common.serialise_dataframe` result directly through :meth:`pandas.DataFrame.to_csv`, which means metadata and quality analysis routines observe the exact payload stored on disk.
 A companion ``<output_filename>.meta.yaml`` file captures the CLI invocation, row/column counts, and output checksum.
 The suffix is appended to the entire output filename to support multi-extension artefacts such as ``.tar.gz``.

 Network and API failures are surfaced as ``requests`` exceptions.
 The downloader